jimmyreno/jimmyreno.github.io/README.md

 https://jimmyreno.github.io/map.html

 The race simulator is a map-based replay of a single athlete's race.
 The replay estimates the athlete's position and elapsed time, and also presents an elevation graph for their location.
 These estimates are based on the set of split-times taken during the race.

+#### For best enjoyment of these prototypes, please use a modern browser on a desktop/tablet.